Stillness of the Mind

 When I work with people they get a practice to accomplish a stillness of the mind.
 This helps them slow down and be more reflective of their life and what they spend their time doing.

 It can be simple things.
 I might give a leader some assignments.
 This can, for instance, be about spending time alone and sitting in silence for 15 minutes at each lunch break.
-Then when this timeslot has passed by, he or she can take part of the life in the office again.
+Then when this timeslot has passed by, he or she can take part in office life again.

 We are very preoccupied with performance and this is not necessarily healthy for people – including leaders.